Boron: Oxide derivatives

-It is found in nature on Earth almost entirely as various oxides of B(III), often associated with other elements.
-More than one hundred borate minerals contain boron in oxidation state +3.
+Boron-containing minerals exclusively exist as oxides of B(III), often associated with other elements.
+More than one hundred borate minerals are known.
 These minerals resemble silicates in some respect, although it is often found not only in a tetrahedral coordination with oxygen, but also in a trigonal planar configuration.
-Unlike silicates, boron minerals never contain it with coordination number greater than four.
-A typical motif is exemplified by the tetraborate anions of the common mineral borax, shown at left.
-The formal negative charge of the tetrahedral borate center is balanced by metal cations in the minerals, such as the sodium (Na+) in borax.
-The tourmaline group of borate-silicates is also a very important boron-bearing mineral group, and a number of borosilicates are also known to exist naturally.
+The borates can be subdivided into two classes, anhydrous and the far more common hydrates.
+The hydrates contain B-OH groups and sometimes water of crystallization.
+A typical motif is exemplified by the tetraborate anions of the common mineral borax.
+The formal negative charge of the tetrahedral borate center is balanced by sodium (Na+).
+Some of the complexity of the borates is exemplified by the inventory of zinc borates, which are common wood preservatives and fire retardants: 4ZnO·B2O3·H2O, ZnO·B2O3·1.12H2O, ZnO·B2O3·2H2O, 6ZnO·5B2O3·3H2O, 2ZnO·3B2O3·7H2O, 2ZnO·3B2O3·3H2O, 3ZnO·5B2O3·14H2O, and ZnO·5B2O3·4.5H2O.